jeremehancock/Dev-Dashboard/README.md

 - You can ssh into the Pi Zero using `ssh pi@pizero.local` or whatever hostname you set using the '-hn' flag

 - Add your laptop's SSH Key to Pi Zero `ssh-copy-id pi@pizero.local` or whatever hostname you set using the '-hn' flag to make it easier to login

+If you want to add more projects after intial setup you can either add repos to the `setup/build.conf` file and re-run `bash build.sh` or manually clone repos into the `/var/www/html/` directory on the pi and they should show up in your dashboard.